• Skip to main content

 Signs of a Flat Data Table

-Whilst the flat data table can be used in a PivotTable it still has limitations because there is already a degree of summarisation in the data.
+While the flat data table can be used in a PivotTable, it still has limitations because there is already a degree of summarisation in the data.

 That is; there is a limit to how much you can manipulate the data in your PivotTable.
-For example you can’t create the PivotTable report below using the Flat Data table above, but you can with the first Tabular Data example:
+For example, you can’t create the PivotTable report below using the Flat Data table above, but you can when your data is in the correct format:

-Note: you could use some complicated formulas to summarise the flat data table into the above report format, but why make your life difficult when you can do it more easily with tabular data.
+Note: you could use some complicated formulas to summarise the flat data table into the above report format, but why make your life difficult when there's an easier way?

 The data entry format gets its name due to the intuitive layout which makes it easy for the person keying in the data.